Who Pays for Extracurricular Activities After a Divorce in Illinois?

 Child support no longer includes costs to cover medical bills, daycare, school fees, and extracurricular activities.
 Instead, child support is meant to cover basic living expenses such as food, clothing, and a safe home.

-In Illinois, the child support covers the day-to-day basic costs of raising children, and depending on a divorcing couple’s financial status, the courts may also order the parents to pay what are considered above-and-beyond costs.
+In Illinois, child support covers the day-to-day basic costs of raising children, and depending on a divorcing couple’s financial status, the courts may also order the parents to pay what are considered above-and-beyond costs.
 These include extracurricular activities.

 As for which parent is supposed to pay for the extracurriculars, that will be up to the courts based on the income level of each parent and how much time the parents spend with their children.
 If possible, it is helpful for parents to come together and agree on the important decision of who is responsible for which financial aspects of their children’s lives.